MicrosoftDocs/visualstudio-docs/docs/debugger/unable-to-connect-to-the-microsoft-visual-studio-remote-debugging-monitor.md

 If that fails, verify that the remote computer is accessible on the network ([ping](https://technet.microsoft.com/en-us/library/cc732509(v=ws.10).aspx) the remote machine).
 Remote debugging over the Internet is not supported, except in some Microsoft Azure scenarios.

-### <a name="local"></a> (local debugging only) The server name is incorrect or third-party software is interfering with the remote debugger
+### <a name="local"></a> (local debugging) The server name is incorrect or third-party software is interfering with the remote debugger

 In Visual Studio, look at the project properties and make sure the server name is correct.
 See topics for [C# and Visual Basic](../debugger/remote-debugging-csharp.md#remote_csharp) and [C++](../debugger/remote-debugging-cpp.md#remote_cplusplus).
 For ASP.NET, open **Properties / Web / Servers** or **Properties / Debug** depending on your project type.
 (If you are attaching to the process, you don't need to set the project properties.)

-If the server name is set correctly, your anti-virus software or a third-party firewall may be blocking the remote debugger.
-This can happen because Visual Studio is a 32-bit application, so it uses the 64-bit version of the remote debugger to debug 64-bit applications.
+If the server name is correct, your anti-virus software or a third-party firewall may be blocking the remote debugger.
+When debugging locally, this can happen because Visual Studio is a 32-bit application, so it uses the 64-bit version of the remote debugger to debug 64-bit applications.
 The 32-bit and 64-bit processes communicate using the local network within the local computer.
 No network traffic leaves the computer, but it is possible that third party security software may block the communication.

 ### <a name="user_accounts"></a> The remote debugger is running under a different user account